AshmitaRoy/aschmut/index.md

 <br>

 <h3 style="background-color:GOLD"> <br> Emosh 2019 Letter </h3>
-<span style="background-color: LEMONCHIFFON;"> So many people have asked me Why and HOW I’m friends with you after all these years.
-In my head, the answer is simple but I guess it isn’t to outsider perspectives.
-I used to say “Oh it’s because Prithvi is just the nicest person ever” but it’s not just that.
-You’re . </span>
+<span style="background-color: LEMONCHIFFON;"> I know you have the handwritten version of this but here's a digital copy </span>
 <br>

 >So many people have asked me Why and HOW I’m friends with you after all these years.
 In my head, the answer is super simple but I guess to an outsider perspective, it isn’t .
 I used to say “Oh it’s because Prithvi is just the nicest person ever” but it’s not just that.
 You’re not just nice, you’re such a kind, dependable, intelligent, considerate, generous, patient, sensitive, starving, good human being and I’m beyond lucky to have you in my life, no ragretz about anything.
 Everything is just easy and comfy with you and I hope we never stop with the witty bants, the teleprithvi, the scandalous inside jokes, the millennial lingo tewshun, the random TMI-ness and just being there for each other through everything.
 If the strength of the love and friendship we share can help you overlook the SUPREME betrayal of me eating the occasional egg biryani or potol bhaja, we’re going to be annoying each other for a long long time.